imravi42/imravi42/README.md

 - 👋 Hi, I’m @imravi42
-- 👀 I’m interested in Coding in C & C++/DSA and Interview preparation.
+- 👀 I’m interested in coding in Apex, JavaScript, Java, SOQL, SOSL, Aura Component and Lightning Web Component.
-- 🌱 I’m currently learning DSA in C++
+- 🌱 I’m currently Working as a Salesforce Developer
-- 💞️ I’m looking to collaborate on Interview Preparation
+- 💞️ I’m looking to collaborate on Salesforce Development.
 - 📫 Reach me at https://www.linkedin.com/in/ravi-prakash-gupta-93a3b0162/

 <!---